GerritCodeReview/plugins_multi-site/DESIGN.md

 of their underlying storage, NFS and JGit implementation that allows concurrent locking at filesystem level.

+TODO: Consider also synchronous replication for the cases like 5, 6, 7... in which case a write operation is only accepted if it is synchronously replicated to the other master node.
+This would be a true disaster recovery support.
+Without synchronous replication, when the RW master crashes and loses data, there could be no way to perform missed replications.
+Further, with the synchronous replication the RW site has to "degrade" to RO mode when the other node is not reachable and synchronous replications are not possible.

 ## History and maturity level of the multi-site plugin

 This plugin is coming from the excellent work on the high-availability plugin,